 Sometimes dreams change.
 They morph and evolve and there’s no shame in moving forward.
 And with them are old and dried up glory days, sitting in the dust.
-There’s no shame in the occasional over-the-shoulder glance back.
+While you’re at it, there’s also no shame in the occasional over-the-shoulder glance back.

 Since graduating high school several years ago (and staunchly changing my big-swinging dreams in the process), I have been asked a handful of times why I decided to hang up my cleats.
 Why didn’t I move onto college softball?

 When I was younger, my ambitions were an open book.
 There were no secrets when it came to my dream, and the ultimate plan laid out for my future: I wanted to play college softball, and maybe someday have an opportunity to go further.

 I was pretty vocal about wanting to play under Notre Dame lights, and my dad did everything in his power to get me ready for the next level.

 When the time came to make a decision about my future, I surprised everyone, including myself, by enrolling in a college without an NCAA sports program.
 There wasn’t even a club softball option.
 Nothing; zip; nada.

 While I loved softball so incredibly much, I ultimately chose the path I needed.
 When I was busy pushing my body and re-focusing on fundamentals, I neglected another, just as important, part of my life.
 Academics slipped out of my vision, as I ran off to practices and games.
 More specifically, I ignored my passion for writing.